strapi/nextjs-corporate-starter/README.md

 TRANSFER_TOKEN_SALT=tobemodified
 ```

-4. Start Your Project by running the following command:
+4. Start your project by running the following command:

 ```bash
   yarn build